Try one or more of these fun things to do at the park with your family!

 6. Observe the Wildlife

 On our walk through the park last week, we saw a coyote!
 Yep, right in the middle of suburbia.
-You can frequently see rabbits, birds of prey, squirrels and other animals in the park and kids will enjoy watching their antics.
+You can frequently see rabbits, birds of prey, deer, squirrels and other animals in the park and kids will enjoy watching their antics.

 8. Be a Shutterbug

-Grab a camera and see what inspires you and the kids.
+Grab a camera and see what inspires you!
 It's always interesting to see what kids will decide to photograph.
 Take along this FREE printable Photo Scavenger Hunt to inspire kids to get started snapping a few pics!

 10. Go on a Treasure Hunt

-Have you ever gone geocaching?
 It's a fun family activity that's free to do.
-Just download an app for your phone or iPad (there are many free geocaching apps), visit www.opencaching.com, type in your zip code and you can see which parks near you have hidden caches.
+Just download an app for your phone or iPad (there are many free geocaching apps) or visit www.opencaching.com, type in your zip code and you can see which parks near you have hidden caches.

 If your park has paved trails, enjoy an afternoon bike ride together.